 Use unique H1 headings

 Each page should have an H1 heading that is unique between all other pages on the site to avoid duplicate content issues.
 Each indexable page on a site should have unique content and each indexable page should have an H1 heading that accurately describes the topic of that page.
 This means each indexable page should have an H1 heading that is unique to that page.
+Duplicate H1 headings can indicate duplicate content issues and as H1 headings can influence search rankings duplicate headings are a lost opportunity to signal the topic of your pages to search engines.
 If the same H1 heading is being shared between pages, you can usually resolve this issue by changing each heading to more accurately describe the page the heading is attached to.

 Every page on your site should be given an informative, concise and unique description.